-Swimming in the Smokies
+Swimming the Smokies

 Try sticking with local area tubing services and the routes they provide.
 If swimming in natural surroundings isn't your thing, you can take a journey to a Smoky Mountain Waterpark (listed below) or enjoy the pool and hot tub at your local hotel or cabin.

 Whatever you do, don't be stupid.
 Think smart!
-Swim smart!

-For more swimming information, visit http://www.nps.gov/grsm/planyourvisit/watersafety.htm.
+For more swimming information in the park, visit this link.

 You can check out some of the Smoky Mountain area waterparks if you need a water fix!